ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 The complicated code is worth understanding.
 RPS is the class we are currently working on.
 As such, any class will read out its path (where it is on your computer) by using ClassName.class.getClassLoader().
 Since we want something in the resource directory, we add .getResource("imagefile.png").
 We'll use this sort of approach again later.

 This simplifies a lot of things.
 Look through your device and figure out where you saved your repo.
 Then do the same for the person to your left and the one to your right.
-Unless you're identical twins using identical devices and taking all the same classes, those were almost undoubtedly three different paths!
+Unless you're identical triplets using identical devices and taking all the same classes, those were almost undoubtedly three different paths!
 Not to mention dealing with both Mac & Windows.

 For later use, we declare an array of image icons here to avoid waste of resources in the listener object.